h1ddenpr0cess20/infinigpt-irc/README.md

 **.persona** _personality_
     Changes the personality.
 It can be a character, personality type, object, idea.
-    Don't use a custom prompt here.
+    Don't use a custom system prompt here.

 **.custom** _prompt_
     Set a custom system prompt